A Journey to Finding One’s Self Series: The Benefits of Decluttering Your Mind

 Declutter Your Pain

-I’ve found that it’s usually because something needs attention within me when I’m in a dark place and feel like I can’t see my way out.
+I’ve found that it’s because something needs attention within me when I’m in a dark place and feel like I can’t see my way out.

 You may ask why you should bother trying when things seem so difficult.